matrix-org/matrix.org/content/blog/2017/09/2017-09-28-experiments-with-matrix-on-the-purism-librem5-starring-ubports-and-nheko.md

 Thanks for reading, and don't forget to preorder!

 Matthew

-<h3>Recipe: Librem5 experiments with an Ubuntu Phone and Nheko</h3>
+### Recipe: Librem5 experiments with an Ubuntu Phone and Nheko

 Starting point: one old BQ Aquaris E5 ubuntu phone, running some old version of Ubuntu Touch which had got completely stuck (UI only unfreezing for 2-3 seconds every 2-3 minutes).

 Step one: flash to latest UBPorts image: